SOCIAL ENTERPRISE FAQs

 The most common finance options include:

-If this is not the case then turning a charity into a social enterprise is principally about changing the funding/business model of the organisation.
+If this is not the case then turning a charity into a social enterprise is principally about changing the funding / business model of the organisation.
 This means moving away from being dependent on grants and donations to generating more of your income through trading – selling goods and services.
+Read our guide for charities interested in social enterprise.

 There is no single regulator for social enterprises.
 Unlike charities, social enterprises take a range of legal forms so they are regulated by a range of different bodies: